-This section of the annual financial report of the American Samoa Community College (ASCC or College) is designed to help the reader understand from an overview and analysis point of view, the financial activities of the College based on current known facts, decisions, and other conditions during this reporting period.
+This section of the annual financial report of the American Samoa Community College ("ASCC" or "College") is designed to help the reader understand from an overview and analysis point of view, the financial activities of the College based on current known facts, decisions, and other conditions during this reporting period.
 The report is designed to provide the reader with the understanding that it is a summary of the past years' activities and it should be reviewed together with the financial statements and accompanying notes to the financial statements.
 The principal officers of the College are Dr. Rosevonne Makaiwi-Pato, President, Letupu Moananu, VP of Academic and Student Affairs, and Sonny Leomiti, VP of Administration and Finance.

-FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2019:
+FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2020:

-- Total assets decreased by \$622 thousand or 2.3%. - Cash and cash equivalents decreased by \$116 thousand or 11%. - Net capital assets decreased by \$625 thousand or 4.7%. - Non-current liabilities decreased by \$489 thousand or 5.2% due to the Net Pension Liability decrease. - Restricted Position (endowment funds) increased by \$124 thousand or 4.0%. - Operating revenues decreased by \$1,084 thousand or 11.8%.
-This is due to a decrease of revenues in federal grant revenue due to the completion of a building in the prior year, which was grant funded. - Operating expenses decreased by \$470 thousand or 3.3%.
-This is due to a decrease of other expenses due to write offs and increases in instructional and administrative support. - Non-operating revenues increased by \$1,263 thousand or 37.1%.
-This is due to an increase of Government appropriations. - Operating loss of \$5,607 thousand in 2019 compared to an operating loss in 2018 of \$4,993 thousand.
-This is due to a decrease in operating expenses and a decrease in operating revenues.
+- Total assets and deferred inflows increased by \$1,606 thousand or 6.1%. - Cash and cash equivalents, excluding restricted cash, increased by \$485 thousand or 51.9%. - Net capital assets decreased by \$159 thousand or 1.3%. - Non-current liabilities increased by \$3,255 thousand or 36.8% due to the Net Pension Liability increase. - Restricted Position (endowment funds) increased by \$117 thousand or 3.6%. - Operating revenues increased by \$184 thousand or 2.3%.
+This is due to an increase of revenues in federal grant revenue. - Operating expenses increased by \$2,215 thousand or 16.1%.
+This is due to an increase in instructional expenses related to improvements made and additional support to account for Covid pandemic. - Non-operating revenues increased by \$1,766 thousand or 37.8%.
+This is due to an increase of Government appropriations and federal funding. - Operating loss of \$7,638 thousand in 2020 compared to an operating loss in 2019 of \$5,607 thousand.
+This is due to an increase in operating expenses, but a smaller increase in operating revenues.